-All of the following information will help your doctor(s) prescribe the right medicine and therapy for your pain, and avoid serious complications (side effects).
+All of the following information will help your health care provider prescribe the right medicine and therapy for your pain, and prevent serious side effects (complications).
 Tell a member of your health care team:

-Tell your nurse right away if you have:
+Tell a member of your health care team right away if you have:

 The right pain control can help: